FAQs (FREQUENTLY ASKED QUESTIONS)

 - UpRiver Village services will be delivered by background-checked, trained volunteers who are neighbors and become friends.

 - UpRiver Village membership fees are very affordable especially when compared to fees charged by for-profit businesses.
-With a Premium membership, services cost less than $2 per hour.

 Yes.
 UpRiver Village volunteers will not be able to provide: